 Pit slopes use definition of height between catch benches, bench face angle, and catch bench width.
-Ore and most waste material will be mined on 20ft benches.
+Potentially economic mineralized material and most waste material will be mined on 20ft benches.
 Every other bench will have a catch bench 21ft wide.
 A bench face angle of 65° has been assumed, providing an inner-ramp slope of 45°.
 The slope design parameters are shown in Figure 16.5.

-Figure 16.5 Pit Design Slope Parameters
+Figure 16.4 Pit Design Slope Parameters